 1. Wondershare UniConverter: Best video converter overall

-This app can convert multiple files simultaneously, trim and crop videos, and you can add subtitles.
+This app can convert multiple files simultaneously, trim and crop videos, and you can add subtitles to your outputted video too.
 Once you’ve converted and edited your files, they can be burnt to DVDs and Blu-rays or copied.
 You can even create GIFs and still images, and create your own metadata before you share.

 Those conversion and editing tools are bolstered by versatile compression options – you can choose your settings, preview files and compress video in batches.
 It’s got a screen recording module, and Wondershare’s video-download utility is included in this app, so you can access video from more than 10,000 websites, download playlists and convert videos to MP3s.